 About C. Mónica Capra

-I am professor in the Department of Economics at Claremont Graduate University.
+I am Professor of Economics at Claremont Graduate University.
 My areas of interest are experimental and behavioral economics.
 Put broadly, I use laboratory experiments to study decision making in economic environments.
-I am also interested in building on traditional methods by utilizing neuroscience to better understand decision processes that correlate with economic choice.
-My work crosses the boundaries of traditional economics and incorporates psychology and neuroscience.
-I am also interested in developing experimental environments to study entrepreneurship and that would be useful for policy.
+I am also interested in utilizing psychology and neuroscience to better understand decision processes that correlate with economic choice.
+My work crosses disciplinary boundaries.

 “Facts do not come from the armchair, but from careful observation and experimentation.”
 H. Simon in A. Rubinstein, 1998.